idia-astro/idia-astro.github.io/containers.md

   * A comprehensive radio astronomy software environment that has **all** the packages in the
 * `source-finding`
   * Access: Terminal (SSH) and Jupyter (https).
-  * Includes commonly used tools for source-finding and data inspection.
+  * Includes commonly used tools for source-finding and data inspection including pyBDSF and AEGEAN.
 For more details consult our open [Github Issue][sfissues] on the topic.
-  * This container is about 90% complete, but most of the important tools have already been included.
-Please consult the [Github Issue][sfissues] for details on the current status.
-[KERN2][kern2] repository, which has been painstakingly created by Gijs Molenaar.
-Please visit [KERN2][kern2] to find out more about the available software.
-This includes source finding finding software (e.g., PYBDSF), CASA and MeqTrees-based tools, for example.

 ### Reporting a bug / Requesting Software
 Visit our [Github][github-containers] repo and open an **Issue**.